Nithya-Alfonisa/powerbi-music-streaming-analysis/README.md

 ## Tools & Tech
 - Power BI Desktop (`.pbix`)
 - Power Query for data transformation
-- DAX for calculated measures (e.g., total plays, unique listeners, engagement metrics)
 - Visual storytelling with interactive dashboards

 ## How to View
 - **Download** the `.pbix` file from this repo and open in Power BI Desktop.
-- Preview the dashboard through included **screenshots** and **PDF export**.
-- [Optional: Link to Google Drive/Dropbox if .pbix > 100MB]

 ## Files in this Repo
 - `music-streaming-analysis.pbix` — main Power BI file
-- `screenshot-1.png` … — dashboard screenshots
-- `dashboard-demo.pdf` — exported PDF

 ## Dataset
 Dataset simulates streaming service logs including user sessions, track plays, genres, and timestamps.
 (*Note: No confidential data included — sample or anonymized data used.*)

 ## Contact
-Connect with me on LinkedIn: https://linkedin.com/in/YOUR_LINKEDIN
+Connect with me on LinkedIn: https://linkedin.com/in/nithya-alfonisa-t